fantpmas/hylia/src/posts/woodworking-tips-for-beginners.md

 # Think of assembly when making plans

-Always think
+Always think how you are going to assemble a piece.
+Are your clamps long enough (you never have enough clamps, so that's a given), can you still reach the screw positions.

 # Design/build for the tools you have (access to)

-Really sucks if you have to plane a board that is 2 cm too wide for your planer.
+It really sucks if you have to plane a board that is 2 cm too wide for your planer.

 # Buy tools as you need them

 You really don't need all the latest, greatest and shiniest tools.
+Do buy more clamps though.
+You can never have enough clamps.

 # Always mark your parts and dry fit before glue-up

 For the love of God, dry fit.

+# Everybody hates sanding

+But it makes the difference when applying finish.
+Don't skip grits.

+# Transport and installation

+Take care when transporting and installing your projects.
+Dropping a nicely finished piece and damaging it just before you bring in it can really ruin your day.
+Measuring if you can actually pass through the door or stairway can safe you a ton of hurt.